We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Neti pots are small teapot-like containers with a spout.
 You add a warm saline or saltwater solution to the pot.
 You then use the pot to pour the solution through one nostril and out the other.
 This rinses out your sinuses quite thoroughly.

-Purchase a neti pot kit at your local pharmacy or store.
+Purchase a neti pot kit at your local pharmacy, store, or on Amazon.
 Make sure to follow directions for your neti pot exactly.
 Improper use of neti pots can, though rarely, make runny noses worse or cause sinus infections.

 Make sure to use sterile and distilled water rather than tap water.